chinchalinchin/cloudformation-templates/README.md

 **NOTE**: Ensure you import the *public* key, not the *private* key.
 The *private* key is used to establish the identity of the person initiating an SSH connection.

-2. Before provisioning the **RDSStack**, ensure secrets for the username and password have been created into the **SecretsManager**.
+2. Before provisioning the **RDSStack**, ensure secrets for the username and password have been created in the **SecretsManager**.
 See */templates/rds.yml* lines 77 -78 for the secret naming convention.

 ## Stack Dependencies